banner

 Connecticut Marijuana Possession Lawyer

-Should You Fight Your Marijuana Possession Charge?
+Should You Fight Your Marijuana Possession Charge or Ticket?

 First, if you, through your attorney, accept responsibility for your conduct and have your marijuana possession lawyer present the appropriate leniency and mitigation arguments, you can sometimes be offered an alternative to pleading guilty.
 Courts and prosecutors understand the long-term consequences of these charges, and in certain cases will deem you worthy of a second chance.

-• Criminal Background Checks – While not a crime, the “Possession of Marijuana” infraction will come up and be revealed to potential employers or landlords who are not as up-to-date or savvy on the recent drug law changes and trends.
+• Criminal Background Checks – While not always a crime, an “Illegal Possession of Marijuana” ticket will come up and be revealed to potential employers or landlords who are not as up-to-date or savvy on the recent drug law changes and trends.
 They could quickly draw false assumptions and conclusions about this conviction and your drug use.
-We have seen employers and landlords deny opportunities to our clients based on their record of even the most minor amounts of marijuana.
+We have seen employers and landlords deny opportunities to our clients based on their record.

 • Insurance Carrier Background Checks – Insurance carriers for auto insurance, life insurance and disability insurance regularly run intense background checks on their insureds.
 If you did not inform your carrier that you ingest marijuana on your insurance applications, and the insurance carrier sees a 21a-279a conviction on your infraction history, then you may be at risk of the carrier canceling your coverage or raising your premiums.

-• Financial Industry Background Checks – For individuals who are applying for jobs where they are required to handle, manage or oversee the transfer of money on behalf of financial institutions, a conviction for simple possession of marijuana can affect an employer’s consideration of your job application.
+• Financial Industry Background Checks – For individuals who are applying for jobs where they are required to handle, manage or oversee the transfer of money on behalf of financial institutions, a conviction for illegal possession of marijuana can affect an employer’s consideration of your job application.

 Can I Fight the Charges?

 The best lawyers in Connecticut have had success fighting marijuana possession cases through diligence, aggressive advocacy and mitigation arguments.
-The two-attorney approach at Mark Sherman law ensures that at least two of our firm’s lawyers will review your police reports for technical and constitutional defects.
+The two-attorney approach at Mark Sherman Law ensures that at least two of our firm’s lawyers will review your police reports for technical and constitutional defects.
 We have seen aggressive and illegal search and seizure tactics applied by law enforcement in marijuana possession cases.
 Did they have the legal right to search your car?
 Your trunk?
 Your glove compartment?
 Your purse?
 Your backpack?
 Many times, your consent to search is not given and police jump the gun, invade your constitutionally protected privacy rights, and search for contraband without respecting due process and search warrant requirements.

 We have also often successfully challenged the actual “possession” requirement for these charges, especially in scenarios where multiple individuals are associated with one drug user and the police charge everyone in the vicinity of the marijuana.
 In these cases, we argue that such arrest was illegal and worthy of a dismissal.
-Motions to dismiss and suppress are not uncommon in scenarios like these and the Mark Sherman Law Team will escalate and litigate these issue in Superior Court if it means we can get you the best chance for a complete dismissal of your case.
+Motions to dismiss and suppress are not uncommon in scenarios like these and the Mark Sherman Law Team will escalate and litigate these issues in Superior Court if it means we can get you the best chance for a complete dismissal of your case.

 Contact a Connecticut Marijuana Possession Attorney at Mark Sherman Law Today